Domain name disputes in Australia

 Overview of the Process for Challenging the Right to Hold a Domain Name in Australia

-2. Resolution Institute assesses the complaint to ensure compliance with the auDRP, auDA's Rules and Resolution Institute's Supplemental Rules
+2. Resolution Institute will assess your complaint to ensure it complies with the auDRP, auDA's Rules and Resolution Institute's Supplemental Rules

-4. Resolution Institute will commence the dispute resolution process and the disputed domain name will be ‘frozen’ until a decision has been reached.
+4. Once your complaint is complete and the fee has been paid, Resolution Institute will commence the dispute resolution process.
+The disputed domain name will be ‘frozen’ until a decision has been reached.

-7. If the complaint is dismissed the domain name will be unlocked and returned to the respondent.
+8. If the complaint is dismissed the domain name will be unlocked and returned to the respondent.
+If the complaint is upheld and the domain name is to be cancelled or transferred, the Registrar of the domain name will implement the decision.

-For detailed information on how to file an application under the auDRP Click here
+For more detailed information on how to file an application under the auDRP and what you should include with your complaint, click here

 To lodge a complaint, please complete the application form found here:

-Please submit your application and then proceed to payment
+Please submit your application by email to [email protected] and then proceed to payment.

 Resolution Institute Panellists

-We have the most experience domain name panellists who can assist in all types of disputes.
+We have the most experienced domain name panellists who can assist in all types of disputes.

 Resolution Institute auDRP Panellists